netj/3x/docs/install/README.md

 chmod +x $package
 ```

-You should move the executable package to a directory that is on your `$PATH`, and rename it to `3x` to use 3X without typing the long path name every time.
+You should move the executable package to a directory that is on your `$PATH`, and rename it to `3x` to use <span class="sans-serif">3X</span> without typing the long path name every time.
 For example, if you already have `~/bin/` on your `$PATH`, simply place the package under it by running commands similar to the following:

 ```bash